-A Summative Performance Evaluation shall be completed for each teacher which establishes a final rating on all ten Performance Standards.
-These ratings shall take into account ALL available data sources.
+A Summative Performance Evaluation shall be completed for each teacher which may establish a final rating on all ten Performance Standards.
+These ratings shall consider ALL available data sources.

-Ratings of Level IV, Level III, Level II, or Level I shall be provided for each of the ten Performance Standards using the Performance Appraisal Rubrics.
-The evaluator will rate each of the ten Performance Standards based on the totality of evidence and consistency of practice.
+Ratings of Level IV, Level III, Level II, or Level I may be provided for each of the ten Performance Standards using the Performance Appraisal Rubrics.
+The evaluator may rate each of the ten Performance Standards based on the totality of evidence and consistency of practice; ratings are not required by GaDOE or GaPSC for the 2023-2024 school year.

-Evaluators shall document the Summative Assessment Evaluation using the GaDOE TLSD Electronic Platform or another GaDOE approved data system.
+Evaluators may document the Summative Assessment Evaluation using the GaDOE TLSD Electronic Platform or another GaDOE approved data system.